edsu/ginger/README.md

 Components
 ----------

-* gingerweb - a Web application and REST API
+* gw - a Web application and REST API
 * ??? - query for and queue work
 * ??? - checks the web for the resource
 * ??? - persists resource metadata